Feyerabend/cc/ch01/addition/general/README.md

 Although we have only just begun our journey through this vast landscape, it is already worthwhile to pause and reflect on existing literature.
-A central guiding principle of this book (or repository) has been *craftsmanship* Not only in the practice of programming but, to a significant extent, in the appreciation and application of theory as well.
+A central guiding principle of this book (or repository) has been *craftsmanship*.
+Not only in the practice of programming but, to a significant extent, in the appreciation and application of theory as well.
 Many excellent books in the field adopt a predominantly theoretical starting point: